claudiavr/pccdpack_inpe/README.md

 ## Versioning

 2023-09-09 - Correction of the position angle of the linear polarization.
 The solution of atan was not correctly considering the quadrants.
+The fortran code pccd4000gen23.f should be compiled in used as the exe in the pccdgen_inpe IRAF task.

 2022-02-04 - First version in the github.